ArcticStrap/glacierglide/README.md

 I might plan to add MariaDB soon.

-Generate the SSL certificates before running:
+Generate the SSL certificates if running on HTTPS:
 `make gencert`

 To run with make: